Want to take better care of your houseplants?

 African Mask Plants will struggle in low-light

 The ideal place for your African Mask Plant is a spot that gets nice natural bright but indirect light.
 They will struggle in darker areas of your home, as well as in direct sunlight so it is important you find the right balance.
-If you aren’t sure if your African Mask Plant is getting enough light, we recommend using a light monitor.
+If you plant is getting enough light, we recommend using a light monitor.

 Don't let the soil dry out

-We recommend watering your African Mask Plant quite often, but not with a large volume of water.
+We recommend watering African Mask Plants quite often, but not with a large volume of water in one go.
 They don’t want their soil to dry out, but they also don’t want their roots to become waterlogged.
 We often use a moisture meter to help us know exactly when our plant needs water.

 Humidity is vital for African Mask Plants

-Dry air is the number 1 reason why houseplant lovers find it difficult to grow and care for an African Mask Plant.
+Dry air is the number 1 reason why houseplant lovers find it difficult to grow and care for African Mask Plants.
 They require a humid environment as they are native to the tropics.
-There are several ways you can increase humidity levels for your African Mask Plant which we explain further in our humidity guide.
+There are several ways you can increase humidity levels which we explain further in our humidity guide.
 The easiest way to increase humidity levels is by using a humidifier.

 Warm temperatures are vital for African Mask Plants